-If any other part fails within one (1) year after installation, or eighteen (18) months from date of factory shipment based on Camus' records, whichever comes first.
-Camus will furnish a replacement or repair that part.
-Replacement parts will be shipped f.o.b. our factory.
+If any other part fails within one (1) year after installation, or eighteen (18) months of the appliance having declared FOB from Camus® whichever comes first Camus® will furnish a replacement or repair that part.
+Replacement parts will be shipped FOB our factory.